 Some very talented actors such as Kim Basinger have had therapy or other medical treatment, and found they not only felt better, but could work more freely and passionately.

-And there are many self-help programs to help people deal with anxiety.
+There are many self-help programs and articles to help people deal with anxiety – see my list:

 Some more articles:

 Talented, But Insecure [from my main book: “Developing Multiple Talents”]

 Taylor Swift: “I doubt myself 400,000 times per 10-minute interval.”